 Q: Are parlays worth it?

-A: Mathematically, parlays have higher house edges than straight bets—sometimes significantly higher.
-For entertainment with small stakes, they're fine.
-For serious bankroll growth, the math favors straight bets with proper bankroll management.
+A: Mathematically, they have higher house edges than straight bets.
+For entertainment with small stakes, fine.
+For serious growth, the math favors straight bets with proper bankroll management.

 Q: What happens if one leg of my parlay pushes?

 A: Most sportsbooks reduce your parlay to fewer legs.
-A 4-leg parlay becomes a 3-leg parlay, and the payout adjusts accordingly.
-Some same-game parlays may void entirely—always check your sportsbook's specific rules.
+A 4-leg becomes a 3-leg, with payouts adjusted.
+Some SGPs void entirely.
+Check your book's rules.

 Q: Why do sportsbooks push parlays so hard?

-A: Parlays generate significantly more revenue per dollar wagered.
-State data shows sportsbooks hold 24%+ on parlays versus 4-5% on straight bets.
-In some markets, parlays account for over 70% of sportsbook profits despite being a smaller share of total betting handle.
+A: Revenue.
+They hold 24%+ on parlays versus 4-5% on straight bets.
+In some markets, parlays account for over 70% of profits despite being a smaller share of handle.

 Q: Are same-game parlays worse than regular parlays?